The information in this explainer details the situation at the time of publication and does not reflect possible recent developments.

 |Law and justice||Finding replacements for EU tools allowing cooperation in law enforcement||

-Sajid Javid, then Home Secretary, wrote to his counterparts asking for contingencies to be in place – there has been no move from the EU to agree these.
+Sajid Javid, former Home Secretary, wrote to his counterparts in February 2019 asking for contingencies to be in place – there has been no move from the EU to agree these.

 |International agreements||Replacing the UK’s access to the EU’s agreements with countries around the world||

-The government has ‘rolled over’ trade agreements with a number of countries, including Switzerland, Chile and Israel, as well as agreements on aviation services with a number of key countries, including the US, Canada and Brazil, and nuclear agreements with partners including Australia and Canada.
+The government has ‘rolled over’ 29 out of 38 EU trade agreements with a number of countries, including Switzerland, Chile and Israel, and signed a new free trade agreement with Japan.
+It has also struck agreements on aviation services with a number of key countries, including the US, Canada and Brazil, and nuclear agreements with partners including Australia and Canada.